Islamization Period

 Al-Attas, Syed Muhammad Naguib.
 2011.
 Historical Fact and Fiction.
 Malaysia: UTM Press.

-Description: Lanao areas were also Islamized by a certain Muslim preacher Sharif ‘Alawi and from the intermarriages between the Maguindanao rulers and Maranao datus.
+Lanao areas were also Islamized by a Muslim preacher, Sharif ‘Alawi, and through the intermarriages of Maguindanao rulers and M’ranaw datus.

-More information: From Maguindanao, Islam slowly spread to some parts of Sarangani and Davao in the first half of the 17th century.
-With the same political and marriage alliances with the Maranao datus, Islam entered Lanao.
+During the first half of the seventeenth century, Islam slowly spread from Maguindanao to some parts of Sarangani and Davao.
+With the same political and marriage alliances with the M’ranaw datus, Islam entered Lanao.

-Local traditions also mention the coming of Sharif ‘Alawi who became chief of Misamis Oriental and whose preaching reached Lanao and Bukidnon.
+Local traditions also mention the coming of Sharif ‘Alawi, who became chief of Misamis Oriental and whose preaching reached Lanao and Bukidnon.
 He is also believed to have left descendants in the area.
+Tausug from Sulu must have contributed to the spread of Islam in Lanao areas.
+Some M’ranao families claim descent from the Tausug Sharif who came to reinforce Islam.

 Source: